Skip to Main Content

 Medical Center and Health System Buildings and Facilities

-The 103 buildings and additions which make up the medical education, research, and patient care facilities are located on approximately two hundred acres, mostly on or near the West Campus of Duke University.
-There are four major zones on/near Duke Campus but multiple clinics and other facilities are off campus in other Durham sites or nearby cities.
+The more than 100 buildings and additions which make up Duke's medical education, research, and patient care facilities are located on approximately 200 acres, mostly on or near the West Campus of Duke University.
+There are four major zones on/near Duke Campus, but multiple clinics and other facilities are off campus in other Durham sites or nearby cities.

 The Clinic Zone is contiguous with the main quadrangle of the university and consists of the following: Duke Clinic—a multi-building contiguous building complex, including: Clinic Reception Building—Entrance lobby, outpatient clinics, food court, and amphitheater; Edwin A. Morris Building— Outpatient clinics, diagnostic, treatment, and support services, Departments of Radiation Oncology, Surgery, Urology, Obstetrics/Gynecology, Medicine and Duke Cancer Institute administration, departmental research and offices; Davison Building—Hospital Pharmacy offices; Departments of Pathology and Brain Imaging & Analysis administration, research education space and offices; Duke Medicine and Health System Administration, and School Medicine Administration; Original Hospital, 1940 and 1957 Additions—Outpatient clinics, diagnostic, treatment, and support services including: clinical laboratories, imaging, pharmacy, Departments of Dermatology, Family Medicine & Community Health; Medicine, Neurology, Orthopedics, Pathology, Radiation Oncology, Anesthesiology, Neurosurgery, and Heart Center offices; Baker House—Departments of Obstetrics and Gynecology, Anesthesiology, Medicine, Neurosurgery/Neuro-Oncology program, and Surgery administration, clinical support services; offices for pastoral care and counseling; Barnes Woodhall Building—Duke Store, Nursing offices, Clinical Research unit/Duke Early Phase Clinical Research Unit (DEPRU), Departments of Psychiatry, Radiology, Radiation Oncology and diagnostic, treatment, and support services and research and offices, PRMO offices, outpatient pharmacy, preoperative screening, and hospital administration; Diagnostic and Treatment #3 Building—Human Resources offices, Departments of Radiation Oncology, Radiology, Psychiatry, Surgery, and research support services and offices; Ewald W. Busse Building—Center for the Study of Aging and Human Development, diagnostic, treatment, and support services, and offices; Eugene A. Stead Building— Clinical Research Center/Duke Early Phase Clinical Research Unit (DEPRU)Departments of Surgery, Neurosurgery, Medicine and Duke Cancer Institute research and offices; Clinical Research II—Clinical Research Center/Duke Early Phase Clinical Research Unit (DEPRU) Departments of Surgery, Medicine, Anesthesiology, and Psychiatry research and offices, hyperbaric medicine unit.
 Other buildings within The Clinic Zone also includes Marshall Pickens Building—Family Medicine Clinics; Parking Garage I (Duke Clinic Garage); and the Cancer Center facility: Departments of Psychiatry, Radiation Oncology, Neurosurgery, Duke Cancer Institute; diagnostic, treatment, and support services.